natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Change in area High loss in area (50-100%) Medium loss in area (20-50%) Low loss in area (0-20%) N/A
 ============== =========================== ============================ ======================== ========

-b. **Change in structure rating.** For biotic habitats, the change in structure is the percentage change in structural density of the habitat when exposed to a given stressor.
+2. **Change in structure rating.** For biotic habitats, the change in structure is the percentage change in structural density of the habitat when exposed to a given stressor.
 For example, change in structure would be the change in shoot density for seagrass systems, change in polyp density for corals, or change in stipe density for kelp systems.
 Habitats that lose a high percentage of their structure when exposed to a given stressor are highly sensitive, while habitats that lose little structure are less sensitive and more resistant.
 For abiotic habitats, the change in structure is the amount of structural damage sustained by the habitat.
 Sensitive abiotic habitats will sustain complete or partial damage, while those that sustain little to no damage are more resistant.
 For example, gravel or muddy bottoms will sustain partial or complete damage from bottom trawling while hard bedrock bottoms will sustain little to no damage.

 We use the following categories to classify HIGH, MEDIUM and LOW change in structure: